yunglads/Portfolio/README.md

 ![Bubbles Escape Title Screen](https://img.itch.zone/aW1hZ2UvNTE3OTc4LzI3MDMyMTMucG5n/original/YyrBCF.png) Bubbles Escape is a Metroidvania style platformer designed in Unity by a team of 6 designers and 3 artists over the course of four months for our final project at Full Sail University.
 Players will encounter a Metroid style world where they use powerups they find around the underground labs as they work their way out of the area 51 bunkers.
 With 3 different types of weapons, 5 enemies, and 3 bosses.
 For a better understanding of the game take a look at our Dev notes here.
 The game has been published on itch.io! link below.

-Role and Responsibilities: *Game Designer*
+Role and Responsibilities: *Game Designer June - Oct 2019*

 -	Effectively communicated and worked with six designers and three artists over the course of four months during the production of this game
 - Programmed scripts in C# for AI enemies, weapons, character movement, player power-ups, animation and audio